NeoktaLabs/ppopgi-project/docs/09-indexer.md

 - `claimableNative(address)`
 - per-user refund eligibility
 - per-user prize eligibility
-- current finalize eligibility (time-based or cap-based)
+- current finalize eligibility
 - allowance and approval state for USDC
 - any value that directly determines whether a user can safely sign a transaction

-These values are intentionally excluded from indexing to:
+These values are intentionally excluded to:
-- prevent stale or misleading UX
+- avoid stale or misleading UX
-- avoid incorrect user actions
+- prevent incorrect user actions
 - preserve the principle that **users act on on-chain truth only**

-The indexer is a **convenience and discovery layer**, not a transactional authority.
+The indexer is a **discovery and history layer**, not a transactional authority.

 ---